bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-12-20-newsletter.md

 ## July

+{:#vls}
+The Validating Lightning Signer (VLS) project [released][jul vls] their first beta version in July.
+The project allows the separation of an LN node from the keys that control its funds.
+An LN node running with VLS will route signing requests to a remote signing device instead of local keys.
+The beta release supports CLN and LDK, layer-1 and layer-2 validation rules, backup and recovery capabilities, and provides a reference implementation.

 {:#ln-meeting}
 An LN developer [meeting][jul summit] held in July discussed a variety of topics, including reliable transaction confirmation at the base